eWaterCycle/infra/README.md

     - students
       - label: Students
       - description: List of student user name and passwords.
 Format '<username1>:<password1>,<username2>:<password2>'.
 Use '' for no students.
 Use secure passwords as anyone on the internet can access the machine.
-    - num_nodes
-      - label: Number of nodes
-      - description: Only used when cloud provider `SURF HPC Cloud cluster` is selected.
-      - default: 2
 - Set boot disk size to 150Gb, as default size will be mostly used by the conda environment and will trigger out of space warnings.
 - Set workspace acces button behavior to `Webinterface (https:)`,